FormingWorlds/MORS/README.md

 ### 1.3.
 Stellar evolution tracks

-The code requires also a set of stellar evolution data.
-For this you need to set up first the environment variable 'FWL_DATA' to indicate in which folder the data need to be stored
+The code requires also a set of stellar evolution data, stored in the [OSF repository](https://osf.io/9u3fb/).
+For this you need to set up first the environment variable 'FWL_DATA' to indicate in which folder the data will be stored

 ```
 export FWL_DATA=...